juniverse76/baby_listener/README.md

 * Warning *
 This is Android only, and the project structure is in old system not gradle.
-So, some conversion is necessary if you want to build for yourself.
+So, some conversions are necessary if you want to build for yourself.